About the Medway Test

 You must register your child for the Medway Test on time if you would like them to be considered for a grammar school in Medway.
 Your child cannot register or sit the Medway Test at a later date.

 Passing the Medway Test does not guarantee a place in a Medway grammar school.
 Like other schools, grammar schools can get more applications than they have places for.
 If this happens, the schools must use their oversubscription criteria to decide who can be offered a place.
 You can read the schools' oversubscription criteria for more information.

 Medway Test papers

-The Medway Test is made up of three papers:
+The Medway Test is made up of 3 papers:

 - verbal skills